 When you have a few moments, check out Quick and Easy, Cheap and Healthy.
 So many inexpensive, healthy alternatives to the fatty stuff we all love…plus ways to not waste food via making a treat with what you’d usually throw out, and much more!

 By the way..I’m making THIS chicken salad from her blog. next – with a few twists.

-3. Combine the milk, cream and chicken broth in a liquid measuring cup, and slowly pour into the flour mixture, stirring all the while to combine it thoroughly.
+- Combine the milk, cream and chicken broth in a liquid measuring cup, and slowly pour into the flour mixture, stirring all the while to combine it thoroughly.
 Continue stirring mixture until it is smooth and well blended.
-Stir until bubbles start to appear, this is when it will start to thicken, and it can take anywhere from 5 to 15 minutes until the sauce has thickened to the right consistency (think Elmer's Glue, but a little looser – if you drag a finger across the back of a spoon dipped in the sauce, and the line stays crisp and clear - it should be ready).
+Stir until bubbles start to appear, this is when it will start to thicken.
+This can take anywhere from 5 to 15 minutes until the sauce has thickened to the right consistency (think Elmer's Glue, but a little looser.
+If you drag a finger across the back of a spoon dipped in the sauce, and the line stays crisp and clear - it should be ready).

 Click on the little blue frog below to see what the other SRC Group A bloggers made from their blog assignments.

 Tags: Egg Cream, First Love, Milk, Raspberry Egg Cream, Raspberry Syrup, Seltzer, Soda